rangle/angular-training-slides/slides/src/content/forms.md

 }
 ```

+- A form with no validations rules is always valid by default
+- To see al the properties available visit the [docs](https://angular.io/docs/ts/latest/api/forms/index/AbstractControlDirective-class.html)

 [View Example](https://plnkr.co/edit/SmX18R1BhjJz9E33yROT?p=preview)

 ---

 ## Nesting Form Data (1/2)

-- `form.value` returns a flat object by default, which is not always what we want
+- `signupForm.value` returns a flat object by default, which is not always what we want
 - `NgModelGroup` lets you go from:

 ```json